When penalties are charged for late or incorrect Stamp Duty Reserve Tax (SDRT) notices, and how these penalties are worked out.

 When Stamp Duty Reserve Tax (SDRT) is due on an agreement to transfer shares, HMRC must be notified and the tax must be paid by the due date - known as the ‘accountable date’.

 If the notice and payment are late, or if either is incorrect, we will usually charge you a penalty.
 In addition, interest is normally charged on the tax that’s overdue.

 Notification and payment deadlines

-Where SDRT is due on an agreement to transfer shares there’s a deadline for notifying HMRC and paying the tax.
+Where SDRT is due on an agreement to transfer shares there’s a deadline for notifying us and paying the tax.
 The deadline depends on whether the transfer was made through the CREST electronic system or an ‘off-market’ system other than CREST.

 You’re responsible for paying the SDRT if you’re a stockbroker or a similarly qualified person buying shares for someone else.
 If you’re buying shares for yourself you’re responsible for paying the SDRT you owe.